akitogo/contentbox-rewrite/readme.txt

-The menu point "modules" in backend interface will be extended by an addination menu point called "Rewrites".
+The menu point "modules" in backend interface will be extended by an additional menu point called "Rewrites".
 Within this menu point you can add, delete and edit your default rewrite rules.

 Following settings are available for all default rewrite rules: